 What we do: Our group applies methods from Human-Computer Interaction (HCI) to understand how instructors use software by conducting interviews and usability studies.
 We also build and maintain software tools like Pandas Tutor, used by over 20,000 people per year.

-Who we are: Our group is led by professor Samuel Lau in the Halıcıoğlu Data Science Institute at UC San Diego and a small (but mighty!) team of undergraduate students:
+Who we are: Our group is led by professor Samuel Lau in the Halıcıoğlu Data Science Institute at UC San Diego and a small (but mighty!) team of students:

 - Ylesia (Yi Xing) Wu